arnauddupuis/hac-website/docs/guides/astronomy/glossary.md

 Nebula are valuable targets for astronomers as they are mostly beautiful, like the pillars of creation in the Eagle Nebula for example (you need a space telescope to take that kind of photo):
 ![Eagle Nebula's pillars of creation](https://upload.wikimedia.org/wikipedia/commons/b/b2/Eagle_nebula_pillars.jpg) *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Pillars_of_Creation)*

+Fun fact about the pillars of creation: they most likely have already been destroyed by a supernova explosion, but the light from that cataclysmic event will take another 1000 years to arrive at Earth.

 More: [Wikipedia: Nebula](https://en.wikipedia.org/wiki/Nebula)